By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The concept that our independence or freedom might be improved by becoming dependent on an official sponsor’s product is a bit confusing, but not much else about freedom makes any sense anymore.

 There appear to be official sponsorships for sale on most every place or event that occurs.
 A sponsor can put their name on the local stadium or festival why not on a holiday?

-A concerted effort to sell sponsorships might be extended to most every social need.
+A concerted effort to sell sponsorships might be extended to almost every social need.

 How about an official sponsor for DUI’s?
 We have a number of unofficial sponsors but why not sell that right to one particular company?

 How about official sponsors for prisons?
-We seem to have self-proclaimed official sponsors of backyard barbeques and summer fun, though I am unsure who they paid to become an “Official Sponsor.”
+We seem to have self-proclaimed official sponsors of backyard barbecues and summer fun, though I am unsure who they paid to become an “Official Sponsor.”